midhunkalarikkal/FullDomain/Notes/DSA2.md

 `Best Case Scenario`
 --------------------
 In the best case scenario, the array is already sorted.
-The time complexity for this case is O(n) because the algorithm will only need to pass through the array once to verify that it is sorted.

 `Average Case Scenario`
 -----------------------
 In the average case scenario, the array elements are in random order.
-The time complexity for this case is O(n^2) because, on average, bubble sort will have to perform multiple passes and swaps through the array.

 `Worst Case Scenario`
 ---------------------
 In the worst case scenario, the array is sorted in reverse order.
-The time complexity for this case is O(n^2) because bubble sort will need to perform the maximum number of comparisons and swaps.

 `Applications`
 --------------